jono-rams/surround-to-eac3/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (you'll need to create this file if you want one).
+This project is licensed under the MIT License - see the [LICENSE](https://gitea.jono-rams.work/jono/ffmpeg-audio-transcoder/src/branch/main/LICENSE) file for details.

 ## Acknowledgements